-5.6.1 Terms of Loan Repayment
+7.1.1 Terms of Loan Repayment

-- a) The Recipient(s) shall repay the Loan as follows: - i.
-The term of the Loan shall be 5 years and the annual principal amount of the Loan coming due in each year shall be added to the Recipient(s)' municipal tax account and collected in the same manner as taxes as described in the Schedule B attached to the site specific agreement. - ii.
-The loan shall be interest free for the term of the loan, unless the loan is in default.
-The outstanding amount will be added to the recipient(s) tax account and collected in the same manner as taxes as described in the Schedule B attached to the site specific agreement. - b) The Recipient(s) acknowledges that the Loan and any interest thereon shall form a lien or charge upon the property until the Loan has been repaid in full. - c) Should the property be sold prior to the fulfillment of the terms of the Agreement, the financial obligation shall immediately become due and payable, and shall be paid in full by the Recipient(s) before legal title can be transferred to the purchaser. - d) The loan agreement is non-transferable.
+- a) The Recipient(s) shall repay the Loan as follows: - The term of the loan shall be 5-years and the annual principal amount of the loan coming due in each year shall be added to the Recipient(s)' municipal tax account and collected in the same manner as taxes as described in the Schedule B attached to the site-specific agreement. - ii.
+The loan shall be interest-free for the term of the loan, unless the loan is in default.
+The outstanding amount will be added to the recipient(s) tax account and collected in the same manner as taxes as described in the Schedule B attached to the sitespecific Agreement. - b) The Recipient(s) acknowledges that the loan and any interest thereon shall form a lien or charge upon the property until the loan has been repaid in full. - c) Should the property be sold prior to the fulfillment of the terms of the Agreement, the financial obligation shall immediately become due and payable, and shall be paid in full by the Recipient(s) before legal title can be transferred to the purchaser. - d) The loan Agreement is non-transferable.

-6.0 Monitoring Program
+8.0 Monitoring Program

-The CIP is intended to provide a proactive approach to the redevelopment of commercial property within the Township of North Dundas.
-The CIP is an opportunity for job retention and creation, increased tax assessment etc. The Township will monitor:
+The CIP is intended to provide a proactive approach to the redevelopment of commercial properties within the Township of North Dundas.
+The CIP is an opportunity for job retention and creation, as well as increasing assessments.
+The Township will monitor:

-- a) Job created/maintained
+- a) Job created/maintained.

-- b) Approved applications
+- b) Approved applications.

-- c) Unapproved applications and the reasons
+- c) Unapproved applications and the reasons.

-- d) Increase in municipal property tax
+- d) Increase in municipal property tax.

-- e) Compile participant comments on their experience

-- f) Monitor visual appearance of the community
+- e) Compile participant comments on their experience. - f) Monitor visual appearance of the community.

-7.0 Marketing the CIP
+9.0 Marketing the CIP

-The successful implementation of the CIP depends on the ability of the initiatives and funding opportunities to be effectively communicated to property owners, business owners, and community organizations.
-The CIP and application forms will be available at the Township Office and on the Township website.
+The successful implementation of the CIP depends on the ability of the initiatives and funding opportunities to be effectively communicated to property Owners, business Owners, and community organizations.
+The CIP and the application forms are available at the Township office and on the Township website.
+Upon completion of work, businesses that have received CIP funding are required to display Township provided signage for at least a 6-month period, indicating that the work received funding from the CIP program.

-8.0 Amendments to the CIP
+10.0 Amendments to the CIP